neutralinojs/neutralinojs.github.io/docs/contributing/frequently-asked-questions.md

 ### What should I do when I get `Missing permission to execute the native method: <namespace.func>` error ?

 This error occurs when permissions are not given to execute a specific native method.
-To be able to run this native method, add the `namespace.func` to the `nativeAllowList`.
+To be able to run this function, add the `namespace.func` to the `nativeAllowList`.
 To allow all functions of the particular namespace, use `namespace.*`.
 Check [here](https://neutralino.js.org/docs/configuration/neutralino.config.json/#nativeallowlist-string) to learn more about allowlists.